Getting Started: Basics#

 Note

 Videos will not be saved until the environment is closed with env.close().
 However, frames will be recorded to disk continuously while the environment interaction is taking place (to save RAM), which will be used to generate the video.
-Therefore, it is important to not delete these images while the recording is taking place, which will be deleted automatically once recording is complete.
+Therefore, it is important to not delete these images while the recording is taking place.

 A record of all past interactions with an environment can be logged to a machine readable CSV file for later analysis: